 Now that Google allows third party sites to hurt you just by linking to you Google sabotage has become more common.
 It has been practiced for years in the underground and was referred to as Google Bowling but in recent years we have a wave of so called “negative SEO”.
 This term is of course nonsense, just like “unnatural links” but a welcome phrase to scare people from using SEO.

-In Ahrefs Site Explorer just click “INBOUND LINKS -> Referring domains -> NOFOLLOW” to find potential culprits.
-Then you’ll see a list of the domains that point at least some links that use nofollow to you.
-The attribute nofollow usually means “I don’t trust this site, or I don’t know this site so I can’t vouch for it”.
-In other words
+The attribute ‘nofollow’ usually means “I don’t trust this site, or I don’t know this site so I can’t vouch for it”.

-too many “nofollow” links make you look not trustworthy by itself.
+Too many “nofollow” links make you look not trustworthy in general.